samreenraza61/HackBio-Internship/Report_stage3.md

 Cross-validation scores: [-0.52565608, -0.15397229, -0.51313287, -3.09446009, -0.24337113]
 Mean cross-validation score: -0.906518.
-Conclusion

-Importance of features and bioactivity influence
+3. Importance of features and bioactivity influence

 LogP and Molecular Weight were quite predictive, probably because they affect how well a chemical interacts with the target protein.For example, LogP value of 1,4296 indicates that the compound with chemical id :CHEMBL343448 is expected to show better bioactivity as they can balance between solubility and membrane permeability which is further validates by the bioactivity_class being active.